jakeberg/resume/Resume.md

 - Lilly's Heroku Inventory Management System (IMS) is a set of microservices built for collating Lilly's Heroku Apps and Pipelines data along with Lilly's Workforce data.

 > **Heroku Services:**
- - Maintenance services for Heroku.
+ - Maintenance services for Heroku Organization.

 # **Client Satisfaction**